GSA/digitalgov.gov/content/resources/how-get-started-with-challenges-prizes.md

 date: 2019-04-11 11:00:00 -0500

 title: 'How to get started with challenges and prizes'
-deck: 'A knowledge repository of case studies and best practices for running challenges of all kinds.'
+deck: 'A repository of case studies and best practices for running challenges of all kinds.'
 summary: 'A knowledge repository that includes case studies of successful challenges and best practices for running challenges of all kinds and even ways to contact experts in different phases of the process.'
 authors:
   - jeremyzilar

 # Topics that best describe this product or service
 topics:
   - challenges
   - challenge-gov
   - challenges-and-prize-competitions